 Now that Brexit is done well in a manner of speaking, and Bodge-it has declared that Britain is now open for business you might, after all the talk up and hype, have expected to see much more interest from the rest of the world outside Europe.
 However Britain is open for business: but no one is queuing up seems to be the reaction.
 Britain is open for business but no one is particularly interested.
 Could be as I previously predicted that now we have departed from the EU others will wait to see how desperate we are before approaching us with their exploitative deals.
 Well that’s just business :always looking for the best deal.
 After all it is 47 years since we were on our own and the world has changed during that time.
 It’s like an adult revisiting a place from childhood.
 Things look similar but at the same time so different to how you remembered them.
 Places are often so much smaller than in your memories of them but the real reality is that we are just bigger and we feel just too big to fit in now.
 Let’s hope it is not a similar experience for the UK.
 The world market may be smaller than what we actually remember of it 47yrs ago.
 We have been promised a Utopia by various politicians but we may be forced to remember that we are really quite isolated on a small island just outside Europe in which the rest of the world has relatively little interest in.

 The Conservative Party Political Broadcast last night was cringe worthy in true Boris style.
 It was more like a confessional and featured some sap that was prepared to go on national TV and admit that he had betrayed his working class roots by admitting to having voted Tory in the last election.
 The style of the interview was like a confessional having admitted to having committed the ultimate sin by voting Tory.
 Then to add to the public humiliation and embarrassment he then actually got to meet the ‘devil’ himself.
 The message seemed to be that you live on even after committing the ultimate sin and the devil welcomes sinners.
 The whole set up was so false and again deviates from serious politics in true Bodge-it style.
-That poor bloke who appeared in that garbage is going to have to live with that for the rest of his life and live with the knowledge of his betrayal of his working class background.
+That poor bloke who appeared in that garbage is going to have to live with that for the rest of his life and live with the knowledge of his very public betrayal of his working class background.
 No matter how you want to look at it, it is still wrong.
-Please do not wrestle with you demons in public it is embarrassing!
+Please do not wrestle with your demons in public it is embarrassing!

-There is no ‘oven ready Brexit deal’ it transpires that it was merely an agreement in principle with the EU.
+There is and never was any ‘Oven ready Brexit deal’, instead it transpires that it was merely an agreement in principle with the EU.
 Trading terms have not been sorted out and agreed to at all and there still remains the possibility that Britain could still crash out of the EU without any deal.
 Michael Gove recently confirmed that ‘No Deal’ was still on the table in order to force the EU to offer the UK a better bargaining position with the EU.
 Trading terms have certainly not been finalised which suggests that agreements on certain issues have only been agreed in principle hence no ‘oven ready Brexit deal’ as Bodge-it claimed in the run up to the General Election.